 Fireworks are a huge deal in Japan and during the summer there are Japanese fireworks festivals practically every weekend.
 In Japan, they are called Hanabi festivals (Hanabi meaning fireworks).

 Practically all the major Japanese firework shows take place in July, August, and September.
-The annual extravaganza is a long-standing tradition which is very popular with locals.
+The annual extravaganza is a long-standing tradition that is very popular with locals.

 The displays are renowned for being spectacular, breathtaking, and innovative.
 The Hanabi shows normally last around two hours and viewers normally enjoy the range of traditional Japanese dishes and snacks which are on offer.

 If you’re in Japan this summer, you should check one out.
 Here is a list of the best eight Hanabi festivals in 2021.

 Nagaoka Fireworks Festival

 Nagaoka (Niigata prefecture) is one of the biggest fireworks festivals in Japan.
 It started shortly after WWII and the phoenix-shaped fireworks quickly became a symbol of Japanese recovery.
 The deceased are still mourned throughout the moving festival.
 Over 20,000 fireworks are set off including giant 650-meter sanshakudama fireworks.
 The finale of the show covers two kilometers of the Shinano River making it the widest span of fireworks in the world.

-- Dates: The Nagaoka Fireworks Festival its celebrated form 1st to 3rd August.
+- Dates: The Nagaoka Fireworks Festival is celebrated form 1st to 3rd August.

 - Access: To get there, you can use your JR Pass and take the Joetsu Shinkansen to Nagaoka Station and walk 20 minutes from there to the festival venue.